 That may seem like a lot– ok, it is a lot of money to pay, especially if your house hasn’t sold yet– so it may help to see what you’re paying for.

-House stagers usually have a background in interior design or something similar, and are certified as home stagers.
+House stagers usually have a background in interior design and are certified as home stagers.
 They do their research and know what buyers in your area are looking for when they walk into a house.

 You’ve probably lived in your house long enough to ignore things like that discolored spot on the wall and the mail piling up on the counter, but your stager offers a new perspective.
 They come in with an eye for things that don’t belong and will turn a buyer off.